dashbitco/broadway/README.md

 # Broadway

-Broadway is a concurrent, multi-stage event processing tool that aims to streamline data processing pipelines.
+Broadway makes it straight-forward to build concurrent and multi-stage data ingestion and data processing pipelines with Elixir.

 Documentation can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).